-The weekly post where I recap all the KidLit books I’ve been reading.
-Occasionally, I’ll also review some adult fiction books as well.
+The weekly post where I recap some of the KidLit books I've been reading.
+Ocasionally, I'll also talk about some adult fiction books as well.